vhub-team/native-db/functions/0x79AB33F0FBFAC40C.md

 # STATS::PLAYSTATS_ACQUIRED_HIDDEN_PACKAGE

 ## Summary
-Metric that gets sent when a hidden package is acquired by the player.
+Metric that gets sent when a hidden package is acquired by the player

 ## Parameters
 * **INT** id: